What Is a Money Purchase Pension Plan (MPPP)? How Is It Different From a 401k?

 Money purchase pension plans require the employer to make predetermined fixed contributions to the plan on behalf of all eligible employees.
 The company must make these contributions on an annual basis as long as the plan is maintained.

 Contributions to a money purchase plan grow on a tax-deferred basis.
-Employees do not have to make contributions to the plan, but it may allow them to do so.
+Employees do not have to make contributions to the plan, but they may be allowed to do so, depending on the plan.
 The IRS does allow for loans from money purchase plans but it does not permit in-service withdrawals.

 What Are the Money Purchase Pension Plan Contribution Limits?

-Each money purchase plan determines its own contribution limits are, though they can’t exceed maximum limits set by the IRS.
+Each money purchase plan determines what its own contribution limits are, though the amount can’t exceed maximum limits set by the IRS.
 For example, an employer’s plan may specify that they must contribute 5% or 10% of each employee’s pay into that employee’s MPPP plan account.

 • 25% of the employee’s compensation, OR

 The IRS routinely adjusts the contribution limits for money purchase pension plans and other qualified retirement accounts based on inflation.
 The amount of money an employee will have in their money purchase plan upon retirement depends on the amount that their employer contributed on their behalf, the amount the employee contributed, and how their investments performed during their working years.
-Your account balance may be one factor in determining when you’re able to retire.
+Your account balance may be one factor in determining when you can retire.

 Rules for money purchase plan distributions are the same as other qualified plans, in that you can begin withdrawing money penalty-free starting at age 59 ½.
-If you take out money before that, you may owe an early withdrawal penalty of 10.
+If you take out money before that, you may owe an early withdrawal penalty.

 Like a pension plan, money purchase pension plans must offer the option to receive distributions as a lifetime annuity.
 Money purchase plans can also offer other distribution options, including a lump sum.
 Participants do not pay taxes on their accounts until they begin making withdrawals.